The 1995 MIT Mystery Hunt can be found here, and it is a

 http://xenon.stanford.edu/~bosch/MysteryHunt/

 but, unsurprisingly, is not there now.
-I have no idea what was in
+We have a

 This was a scavenger hunt for various articles of clothing.
 For